ibm-build-lab/cp4d-install/3.5/DV_README.md

 ## Install

 1. Ensure that you have run the `modifyVol.sh` to extend the image registry before this step.
-See [here](https://github.com/ibm-hcbt/cp4d-install/tree/main/3.5#install-additional-assemblies) for more details.
+Go [here](https://github.com/ibm-hcbt/cp4d-install/tree/main/3.5#install-additional-assemblies) for more details.

 2. Create a file `setkernelparams.yaml` with the following content